Holidays

 Cooking Class Cutting Thanksgiving Cookie Dough

-Cutting dough in cooking class (via Classpop!)
+Cutting dough for Thanksgiving cookies in cooking class (via Classpop!)

-Sweet potato cookies are a delicious and unique treat that perfectly captures the flavors of fall.
-To make them, mash 1 cup of cooked sweet potatoes and mix with 1 cup of brown sugar, 1/2 cup of melted butter, 1 egg and 1 teaspoon of vanilla extract.
-In a separate bowl, combine 2 cups of flour, 1 teaspoon of baking powder, 1/2 teaspoon of cinnamon and a pinch of salt.
+To make them, combine 1 cup of cooked sweet potatoes with 1 cup of brown sugar, 1/2 cup of melted butter, 1 egg and 1 teaspoon of vanilla extract.
+In a separate bowl, stir together 2 cups of flour, 1 teaspoon of baking powder, 1/2 teaspoon of cinnamon and a pinch of salt.

 2. Maple Pecan Cookies

-When it comes to traditional Thanksgiving cookies, maple pecan cookies are a no-miss.
-They are a classic choice that brings a touch of elegance to your holiday cookie tray.
 To prepare, cream together 1/2 cup of unsalted butter with 1/2 cup of brown sugar until light and fluffy.
 Beat in 1/4 cup of pure maple syrup and 1 egg.

 In a separate bowl, whisk 1 1/2 cups of flour, 1/2 teaspoon of baking soda and a pinch of salt.
 Gradually mix the dry ingredients into the wet mixture, then fold in 1/2 cup of chopped pecans.
 Drop rounded tablespoons of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.